smart-data-models/dataModel.STAT-DCAT-AP/AttributeProperty/doc/spec_FR.md

       x-ngsi:
         type: Property
     range:
-      description: 'Range is an instance of rdf:Property that is used to state that the values of a property are instances of one or more classes.'
+      description: "Property.
+Model:'https://www.w3.org/TR/rdf-schema/#ch_range'.
+Range is an instance of rdf:Property that is used to state that the values of a property are instances of one or more classes."
       type: string
       x-ngsi:
         model: "https://www.w3.org/TR/rdf-schema/#ch_range"